The average cost to install a steam shower is $4,300

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-Converting a regular shower to a steam shower costs about $4,300, including the unit, steam generator, and labor.
-The cost to install a regular shower is around $8,200, including labor and materials.
+Converting a standard shower to a steam shower costs an average of $4,300, which includes the unit, steam generator, and labor.

-Your costs will vary depending on whether you install a prefab steam shower model or choose a custom option.
-Here are the costs associated with each type.
+Your costs will vary depending on whether you install a prefabricated steam shower model or opt for a custom option.
+The table below outlines the costs associated with each type.

 Type | Average Cost Range |